cronvel/spellcast/doc/events.md

 	* url `string` this is the URL of the sound to play Multiple sounds may be played at any time.
 If the client supports sounds, it is recommended to support at least 2 channels.

+* chatStatus (statusObject): [state] this pass the chat status for each roles.
+Argument `statusObject` is an object, where keys are existing role IDs, and value is an object, where:
+	* active: `boolean` true if the role can chat

 ### output